olinyoder2534/Wine/Modeling.md

    * Low (<= 5)
    * Mid (6,7)
    * High (>= 8)
-      * Buckets were formed using a net-promoter-score based appoach.
+      * Buckets were formed using a net-promoter-score based approach.
 Since there are no observations of where  _Quality_  = 10, ranges for buckets were shifted down one.

 ![CountByQualityCategory](https://github.com/olinyoder2534/Wine/blob/main/CountByQualityCategory.png)

 ### Regression
 Before training a model, additional preprocessing was needed.
-First, we removed the unncessary, duplicate variables, which included  _ColorID_ and  _QualityCategory_.
+First, we removed the unnecessary, duplicate variables, which included  _ColorID_ and  _QualityCategory_.
 We elected to not perform any pre-modeling feature selection, but would later incorporate models using feature-reduction techniques.
 Lastly, rather than using a simple train-test split, we elected to use 5-fold cross-validation and RMSE as a comparison metric.

 ---